photo of Dr Rhiannon Werder

 Available for student supervision

-Dr Rhiannon Werder is a Team Leader at Murdoch Children’s Research Institute (MCRI), leading research utilising stem cell models of the lung to transform the discovery of new therapies for respiratory disease.
+Dr Rhiannon Werder is Group Leader of the Lung Disease lab at Murdoch Children’s Research Institute, leading research utilising stem cell models of the lung to transform the discovery of new therapies for respiratory disease.
 She received a PhD in Immunology from the University of Queensland in 2017, uncovering novel antiviral mediators regulating responses to respiratory viral infections.
 Dr Werder was then awarded a National Health and Medical Research Council (NHMRC) CJ Martin Early Career Fellowship and an Australian Government Endeavour Research Fellowship to undertake postdoctoral work at a world-leading stem cell institute (Center for Regenerative Medicine, Boston University).

-Dr Rhiannon Werder is a Team Leader at Murdoch Children’s Research Institute (MCRI), leading research utilising stem cell models of the lung to transform the discovery of new therapies for respiratory disease.
-She received a PhD in Immunology from...
+Dr Rhiannon Werder is Group Leader of the Lung Disease lab at Murdoch Children’s Research Institute, leading research utilising stem cell models of the lung to transform the discovery of new therapies for respiratory disease.
+She received a PhD in...

-Dr Rhiannon Werder is a Team Leader at Murdoch Children’s Research Institute (MCRI), leading research utilising stem cell models of the lung to transform the discovery of new therapies for respiratory disease.
+Dr Rhiannon Werder is Group Leader of the Lung Disease lab at Murdoch Children’s Research Institute, leading research utilising stem cell models of the lung to transform the discovery of new therapies for respiratory disease.
 She received a PhD in Immunology from the University of Queensland in 2017, uncovering novel antiviral mediators regulating responses to respiratory viral infections.
 Dr Werder was then awarded a National Health and Medical Research Council (NHMRC) CJ Martin Early Career Fellowship and an Australian Government Endeavour Research Fellowship to undertake postdoctoral work at a world-leading stem cell institute (Center for Regenerative Medicine, Boston University).

 Top Publications